About Regeneration

 • 2030 Palette is a database of sustainable design principles, strategies, and tools that are applicable all the way from city scales to individual sites and buildings.

-• CarbonPositive RESET! was a Global Teach-In event focused on the actions necessary to meet the Paris climate agreement goals.
+• CarbonPositive RESET! was a Global Teach-In event focused on the actions necessary to meet the Paris Climate Agreement goals.
 All recordings from the event are available in English, Spanish, and Mandarin and are freely available to all.

 • The AIA+2030 Certificate Program is a ten-course online series that seeks to provide inspiration to architects who want to meet the 2030 Challenge.
 It outlines approaches to construction through design strategies and efficient technologies and systems, and contains renewable-energy resources.